canonical/cloud-init/doc/rtd/topics/datasources/configdrive.rst

 1. Must be formatted with `vfat`_ or `iso9660`_ filesystem
    or have a *filesystem* label of **config-2**
-2. Must be a un-partitioned block device (/dev/vdb, not /dev/vdb1)
-3. The files that will typically be present in the config drive are:
+2. The files that will typically be present in the config drive are:

 ::